-The Reception Teachers are: Mrs Farrell, Mrs Collins and Miss Knowles.
+The Reception Teachers are: Mrs Farrell and Mrs Collins.

-Learning support staff are: Mrs McEntee, Mrs Murphy, Miss Neale and Mrs Bailey.
+Learning support staff are: Mrs Murphy and Miss Neale.

-The Early Years gate opens at 8:30am.
-The Early Years bubble (Nursery and Recpetion classes) will close at 8.40am prompt.
-If your child is late you will need to wait until all other mini school bubbles have closed before entering the school through the school office.
+The Early Years (Nursery and Reception classes) gate opens at 8:30am and closes at 8.40am.
+If your child is late you will need to enter the school through the school office.
 Please ensure your child arrives promptly to school each day.
 At the end of the day, the doors open at 2.40pm.
-Please arrive promptly to collect your child.
+Please arrive on time to collect your child.

 Remote Learning in Reception

 Should it be needed for individual cases, information regarding remote learning can be found on our class Sway page on the school website under the Parents tab and then Home Learning Support.
 This folder contains learning activities for pupils who are absent for a few days as they are currently isolating awaiting test results (if well enough to access) or siblings of pupils who are required to isolate.

 If the whole year group or an individual child needs to isolate for the recommended 10 days then we will contact you with further details about teaching and learning at home.
 This longer term learning will be delivered through Seesaw.

 There are also many home learning resources and support further down this class page.